 Just as important: systematic approaches like design standards means less time spent on manual work, more time on actual design, and less time fixing errors.

 Let’s take design documentation as an example.
 How many times have you started a project by spending hours combing through folders and subfolders of older projects, trying to find specific products that your client prefers?

-That’s not design, that’s clerical work — which of course we’re not knocking, but that’s not why you’re working in a design firm, is it?
+That’s not design, that’s clerical work — which we’re not knocking, but that’s not why you’re working in a design firm, is it?

 Your Materials Library Can Do So.
 Much.
 More.

 Any design or architecture firm that has managed to stay in business for a few years will have its own physical materials library.
-But if you want to take your company to the next level (and stay there), you have to think of this database in terms of all the aspects that it can be beneficial to your work.
+But if you want to take your company to the next level, that materials library needs to start working harder.

-Here are nine ways the lack of a digital materials library is holding back your firm:
+Here are nine ways a digital materials library will change the way you design and build:

 While good design can’t be rushed, manual work like materials and FF&E specification certainly don’t need to take as long as it traditionally does.
 Having existing data available at your fingertips means cutting out the repetitive process of collecting products and the information associated with it.

 Learn more: What is FF&E: The Ultimate Guide to Specification, Procurement, and More